Open source · CC BY 4.0

 Update this section after each release.
 It captures the current state of key architectural decisions.

-• Data security: RLS on app_config and tenant-scoped tables; tenant isolation enforced by policy.
+• Data security: RLS on [list tables]; tenant isolation enforced by policy.

 • Observability baseline: Structured async boundary logging + normalized AppError contract.